ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 <span class="notes">**Note:** The configuration files for 6LoWPAN, Wi-SUN and Thread are provided for development or testing purposes.
 When setting up the production configuration, the user needs to have a good understanding of the whole system.</span>

-### Build time configuration of the stack
+### Build time configuration of the Nanostack

-To minimize the size of the produced network stack, Nanostack defines a set of build options that are used to compile only needed functionality.
+To minimize the size of the produced 6LoWPAN network stack, Nanostack defines a set of build options that are used to compile only needed functionality.

 #### Build options for different mesh types

+If you want to optimize the flash usage, you need to configure Nanostack.
+The configuration to choose depends mostly on the preferred use case.
+The following table includes Nanostack binary size when compiled with different build options in `nanostack.configuration`.

-Option name | Features supported | Estimated binary size of Nanostack
+Option name (`nanostack.configuration`) | Features supported | Estimated binary size of Nanostack
 ------------| -------------------|------------------------------------
 `ethernet_host` | Only Ethernet host support, no mesh networking. | 80 kB
 `lowpan_border_router` | 6LoWPAN-ND border router support. | 183 kB